syncfusion/ej2-react-docs/src/charts/bullet-chart/title.md

 {% endtab %}

-## SubTitle
+## Subtitle

-A subtitle can also be given to a bullet chart using the `subtitle` property to show additional information about the data plotted.
+To show additional information about the data plotted, the Bullet Chart can also be given a subtitle using the [`subtitle`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/#subtitle) property.

 {% tab template="bullet-chart/title", sourceFiles="app/**/*.tsx", compileJsx=true %}